Heinrich Pyramid Misconceptions (Updated)

 Do You Understand the Heinrich Pyramid?

-The original pyramid was based on Heinrich’s work in the insurance industry in the 1920s and 1930s (see link above).
-The writing below the pyramid (pictured above) says that of 330 similar events, one will result in a major injury, 29 will result in a minor injury, and 300 will result in no injury at all.
+The original pyramid was based on Heinrich’s work in the insurance industry in the 1920s and 1930s.
+The writing below the pyramid (pictured above) states that, of 330 similar events, one will result in a major injury, 29 will result in a minor injury, and 300 will result in no injury.

 Thus, because the events are similar, ALL 330 events could have caused a major injury, but 329 did not because of luck or other circumstances.